DrZhivago1/DocWorld/README.md

 	IF "RF Fertile Fields" AND "SeedsPlease" are installed:
 		Move seeds production bench to "farming" category.

-	IF "RimCuisine 2" and/or the sub-mods are installed:
+	IF "[1.0] RimCuisine 2 Core" and/or the sub-mods are installed:
 		Create new category called "Culinary" and move all cooking/brewing items into it.
 Remove RC2 designation category.

 	IF "RIMkea" is installed: